 The IBM 5100 was a portable data-processing workstation available in 1975, which was based on the 1973 IBM SCAMP project [video].
 This included a tape cassette storage, up to 64KB RAM, supported both BASIC and APL programming, with an integrated 5″ CRT screen and keyboard.
 This was all available in 1975, the same year as the Altair 8800 kit.
-While the Altair kit was around $500 (with no keyboard or monitor or storage device and no built-in software), the IBM 5100 was priced about $20,000 (in 1975 dollars) as a ready-to-go product with a large suite of software (additional options increased the system cost to a max configuration of about $20,000).
+While the Altair kit was around $500 (with no keyboard or monitor or storage device and no built-in software), the IBM 5100 was priced about $10,000 (in 1975 dollars for base-configuration) as a ready-to-go product with a large suite of software (additional options increased the system cost to a max configuration of about $20,000).

-In 1978, IBM released an updated version called the IBM 5110: the tape cassette interface was no longer standard (an external tape or floppy disk drive were offered options).
-But essentially the same “A1″ motherboard, PALM processor, power supply, and 5” screen as the 5100 were used.
-The base price of the 5110 was around $11,000.
+In 1978, IBM released an updated version called the IBM 5110.
+Essentially the same “A1″ motherboard, PALM processor, power supply, and 5″ screen as the 5100 were used.
+The base price of the 5110 remained around $9,500.
 One cosmetic difference was that the 5110 has a black front face around the keyboard, whereas the 5100 has white.
 An 8” disk drive was available for the IBM 5110, and both BASIC and APL had extended capabilities (for instance, BASIC now supported a “FORMS” keyboard for quickly preparing interactive data entry forms).

 Was the IBM 5100 the first Personal Computer?

 The short answer is No. But it’s not quite that simple.

 There is plenty to debate on whether the IBM 5100 or IBM 5110 are still yet in the category of a personal computer.
 The IBM 5100 decal label states “Portable Computer” but those words are removed on the IBM 5110 decal label.

 Could the IBM 5100/5110 be “personally owned”?
 Barely.